eshiett1995/http-mobile.okra.ng/README.md

 # mobile.okra.ng
-Okra HTML page for webview
+Okra HTML page for webview.

 This page enable you to connect your applications to Okra as it fully supports webview for all mobile platform/frameworks.
 It follows a 2 step process: